mistswapdex/docs/src/products/yield-farming/README.md

 2. Deposit the liquidity token (MLP) you received after supplying liquidity into a yield farm (<https://app.mistswap.fi/yield>), and earn MIST.
 3. Stake your MIST rewards for additional yield (<https://app.mistswap.fi/stake>), and earn XMIST.

 Unstaking or adding MLP tokens to a farm will automatically harvest any rewards you have available.
-A good way to save on gas
+A good way to save on gas.